lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     special_bonds lj 0.0 0.0 0.5 coul 0.0 0.0 0.833

-..  container:: justify

 An important note: here, water occupies the atom types 1 and 2, instead of 3 and 4 in the case of SiO2 from the main section of the tutorial.

 .. |Zif-8-structure| raw:: html